India Is the Exception: Deleveraging Earns +4.70% Annual Excess on NSE

 Method

-We screen BSE and NSE stocks quarterly for two conditions:
+We screen NSE stocks quarterly for two conditions:

 - Debt-to-equity ratio declined by at least 10% year-over-year (annual filing data, 45-day lag)